Types of conservative care treatments and spinal injections for low back pain, degenerative disc disease, lumbar instability

 - Thirty-seven percent (37%) were recommended massage, acupuncture, or spinal manipulation, and

 - Sixty percent (60%) were recommended physical therapy.

 Nearly two-thirds of the patients reported that their doctor had recommended prescription medications, including opioids, benzodiazepines, Gabapentin, Neurontin, or cortisone injections.
 Reported adherence to treatment recommendations ranged from 68% for acupuncture to 94% for NSAIDs.
-In other words, the patients were listening to their doctors and following through on treatment recommendations.

-More treatments considered surprising or questionable
+More treatments considered surprising or questionable for low back pain

 - The researchers also reported that patient-reported use of over-the-counter medications was high in spite of questionable benefits and known risks.

-- Nearly 80% of respondents reported that they received a recommendation from their MD to take either acetaminophen or NSAIDs.
+- Nearly 80% of respondents reported that they received a recommendation from their doctor to take either acetaminophen or NSAIDs.
 NSAIDs may result in a small-to-moderate effect on pain and function, however, the risks of gastrointestinal bleeding associated with NSAIDs are well established